 most of the time they are not.
 You may need medical attention if you get some of the

 Do not be alarmed by the following lists of side effects.
 You may not experience any

 Ask your doctor or pharmacist to answer any questions you may have.

-and can be fatal in some cases.
+have been fatal .
 Your doctor may wish to stop treatment if you get this side effect.
-(This side effect is uncommon:

 Tell your doctor or pharmacist if you notice any of the following and they worry you: